General Admissions Requirements

 - How will you handle any existing school debt?

-Transferring credits is an option with Brandman University and Southern New Hampshire University.
-Talk with your enrollment advisor about the requirements for your chosen program.
+Transferring credits is an option with UMass Global and Southern New Hampshire University.
+Talk with your enrollment advisor about the requirements for your chosen program

 If you’ve attended any regionally accredited college or university, we’ll help you transfer as many of those credits as possible toward your degree.
 Curious about classes that transfer?
-Search Brandman University’s Course Articulation Database to locate potential class matches.
+Search UMass Global’s Course Articulation Database to locate potential class matches.
 Please submit your transcripts for a pre-evaluation of your credits.

 Southern New Hampshire University